 People who have been convicted of exactly one non-violent felony can wait fifteen years after they are discharged from parole or probation.
 At that time, their firearm rights are not automatically restored but they have a special exception in Oregon law that lets them be in possession of a firearm without facing a legal consequence.
 This exception does not apply to anyone with multiple felony convictions or a violent felony conviction.
 Relying on this form of rights restoration is not recommended without consulting an experienced attorney.
 There are also ways to work with the legal system to attain permission to own firearms without waiting fifteen years.

-Of the legal options to restore your rights, a set aside or expungement is the best.
+Of the legal options to restore your rights, a set aside or expungement is often the best.
 When successful, it removes the conviction from your criminal record.
-It is as though the conviction never occurred.
+Federal interpretation of the law is constantly changing so check with an experienced firearms attorney.
 Firearm rights restoration or felony reduction give you the legal right to purchase a gun, though your offense will still be on your record.

 Should I Choose Expungement?